alexanderscott/node-mirror-api-client/README.md

     $ npm install

-Then run the tests:
+Then run the tests with:

     $ npm test

+The easiest way to pass app credentials into the tests is to create a config.js file in the project root and gitignore it.
+It must contain clientId, clientSecret, and redirectUris[].

+If this file is missing, readline is used for credentials.
+You will be given a URL to copy/paste into your browser, then must copy/paste back into node the code query parameter after authenticating.

+## TODO
+* Wrap objects in models for initial validation
+* Streaming EventEmitter for subscriptions

 ## License

 MIT License

-Copyright (c) 2013 Alex Ehrnschwender (http://alexehrnschwender.com/)
+Copyright (c) 2014 Alex Ehrnschwender (http://alexehrnschwender.com/)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the